jspinak/brobot/docs/docs/03-core-library/action-config/08-complex-workflows.md

 4. **Consider failure points**: Build in fallback strategies
 5. **Log intermediate results**: Helps with debugging complex chains
 6. **Test incrementally**: Build and test workflows step by step
+7. **Understand NESTED strategy limitations**: The NESTED strategy creates new ObjectCollections containing only regions from previous matches, **discarding other object types like StateStrings**.
+This can cause silent failures when chaining actions that use different object types (e.g., find→click→type).
+For details and solutions, see [Action Chaining](./07-action-chaining.md#critical-insight-object-type-preservation-in-chains)

 ## Performance Considerations